Overview and Routes

 • The Strain (5.12c)—Begin on either P.V.O. or Lost Arrow to access the incipient crack running vertically between them.
 Then head up.

 • Lost Arrow (5.10c)—a pin-scarred crack and a left-facing corner finish just left of the “nose.”
+Area classic.
+People will sit around and wait for this one.

 • Splinters (5.7)—starts below a small overhang, goes along the right-facing corner.